 Programming Fellowship

-The Programming Department of the New Orleans Film Society offers a paid, seven-month fellowship (February–August) designed for South-based aspiring film programmers to build skills and experience related to film programming and curation through one season of film review and selection for the New Orleans Film Festival.
+The Programming Department of the New Orleans Film Society offers a paid, seven-month fellowship (April–August) designed for Greater New Orleans-based aspiring film programmers to build skills and experience related to film programming and curation through one season of film review and selection for the New Orleans Film Festival.

-Offering a flexible weekly schedule with a hybrid aspect, the fellowship demands on average 5-10 hours per week and comes with a stipend of $2000 and a complimentary pass to the New Orleans Film Festival.
-Festival attendance is expected and travel stipends will be provided for those living outside New Orleans.
+Offering a flexible weekly schedule with a hybrid aspect, the fellowship demands on average 5-10 hours per week and comes with a stipend of $1500 and a complimentary pass to the New Orleans Film Festival.
+Festival attendance is expected.

 Fellowship responsibilities include: